ByAUJay

 Emerging best practices (that prevent costly rework)

-- Separate “business identity” and “ledger identity”: MGM membership (Corda) and MSPs (Fabric) should be mapped to your enterprise IAM; store only stable identifiers on‑chain. (docs.r3.com)
+- Keep “business identity” and “ledger identity” separate: MGM membership (Corda) and MSPs (Fabric) should tie into your enterprise IAM; only stable identifiers should be stored on-chain. (docs.r3.com)

-- Pick your operational horizon:
+- Choose your operational horizon:

-- “Now” stability → Fabric 2.5 LTS and Corda 5.2.x.
+- For “Now” stability → go with Fabric 2.5 LTS and Corda 5.2.x.

-- “Next” features → Fabric 3.x (SmartBFT, batching) and Besu 25.x (history‑expiry/parallelism). (github.com)
+- For “Next” features → check out Fabric 3.x (SmartBFT, batching) and Besu 25.x (history-expiry/parallelism). (github.com)

 Decision checklist (use this in your RFP)

-- Regulatory token standard: ERC‑3643/1400 on Besu or native token SDKs (Fabric/Corda)? (ercs.ethereum.org)
+- Regulatory Token Standard: Do you prefer ERC‑3643/1400 on Besu or the native token SDKs found in Fabric/Corda? (ercs.ethereum.org)

 Where 7Block Labs typically lands with clients